lainproliant/tts-inject/README.md

 easy to customize existing Tabletop Simulator mods by editing their usercontent files locally and re-uploading them via Tabletop Simulator.

+This tool was desgined to edit the excellent [UNO: Infinity](https://steamcommunity.com/sharedfiles/filedetails/?id=2563720457) mod to add support for Colorblind players.

-This tool only supports Tabletop Simulator mods with usercontent stored in `steamusercontent` cloud hosts.
+This tool currently only supports updating Tabletop Simulator mod assets stored as `steamusercontent` in Steam.

 ## The Workflow
 ### Extract Resources